-(For the sake of competeness I suggest yet another large group which I call "Existential Christians."
-See if you agree with me).
+(For the sake of completeness I suggest yet another large group which I call "Existential Christians."
+See if you agree with me.)

 Authentic Christianity is about intimacy with Jesus and with other Christians.
 The enemy has pretty well succeeded in our day in isolating the people of Jesus from intimate communication with one another.
 We have been made autonomous zombies competing with one another instead of sharing interdependent “Body Life.”

-One obvious result of our present refusal to take Jesus seriosuly is that we are no longer taken seriously by outsiders.
+One obvious result of our present refusal to take Jesus seriously is that we are no longer taken seriously by outsiders.
 Our gross Biblical illiteracy these days does not help either.
-(Never mind for now that the last state of the true church of Jesus Christ at the end of the age is depicted in the Bible as “lukewarm.)
+(Never mind for now that the last state of the true church of Jesus Christ at the end of the age is depicted in the Bible as “lukewarm").

 When many of us discover that we must “die” in order to live, that statement can be off-putting to say the least.